suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 > where I = intensity, W = Power (in watts) and S = surface area (in m2)

 **Gain Staging**

-“adjusting the level at each point of amplification to ensure an optimal signal-to-noise ratio, without unwanted distortion” Making sure the audio is set to an optimal level for the next processor in the chain in order to minimize noise and distortion
+“adjusting the level at each point of amplification to ensure an optimal signal-to-noise ratio, without unwanted distortion” Make sure the audio is set to an optimal level for the next processor in the chain to minimize noise and distortion

 In the analog world, gain staging refers to adjusting the level at each point of amplification to ensure an optimal signal-to-noise ratio, without unusable distortion.